* Brent slightly up, WTI a fraction lower after Monday surge

 * Saudi crown prince cements hold on power

-* Tensions rise with Iran over Yemen conflict (Updates with comment, refreshes prices; changes dateline from TOKYO)
+* Tensions rise with Iran over Yemen conflict (Updates prices)

-Brent crude futures were down 19 cents at $64.08 a barrel by 0940 GMT, having closed 3.5 percent higher on Monday, marking the biggest percentage gain in about six weeks.
+Brent crude futures were up 5 cents at $64.32 per barrel by 0750 GMT.
+On Monday, they closed 3.5 percent higher, also their biggest percentage gain in about six weeks.

-The Saudi-led coalition fighting against the Houthi movement in Yemen said on Monday it was closing all Yemeni air, sea and land crossings after a missile was fired towards Riyadh at the weekend.
+Tensions between Saudi Arabia and Iran also rose further.
+The Saudi Arabia-led military coalition fighting against the Houthi movement in Yemen said on Monday it was closing all Yemeni air, sea and land crossings.

-(Additional reporting by Jane Chung in SEOUL and Aaron Sheldrick in TOKYO; Editing by Louise Heavens)
+(Additional reporting by Jane Chung in SEOUL; Editing by Kenneth Maxwell and Richard Pullin)